Valour-class frigate: Characteristics and design

-The A200SAN design is an evolution of the MEKO 200 series of frigates that have been built for the Turkish, Australian and New Zealand navies since the late 1980s.
+The A200SAN design is an evolution of the MEKO 200 series of frigates that have been built for the Greek, Turkish, Australian and New Zealand navies since the late 1980s.
 Experience has been gained by Blohm+Voss when optimising weight distribution, trim, low noise and manoeuvrability.
 Focusing on providing a frigate for navies with a restricted budget, the design ensures a low crew complement, comfortable accommodation, and plenty of space for future technological upgrades on a modular construction.

 The A200SAN design offers very solid sea-keeping due to high forward buoyancy and stability reserves to accommodate future upgrades, making the class perfect when engaging in sustained operations in the rough sea conditions found off the South African coast.
 The Valour class has a strong focus on conflict survivability and was built around the latest principles of stealth design in naval construction.
 The design has the extensive use of the ‘X-form’ structure in which right angles and vertical surfaces are avoided, whilst techniques to reduce an infrared signature allow for pre-cooled exhaust gasses to be expelled just above the waterline.
 A degree of proactive protection has also been incorporated into the design, along with an optimised layout and damage control features with light ceramic and Kevlar armour shielding critical compartments and the dividing up of the hull into zones with independent fire fighting, electrical and HVAC systems.
 More than 10 watertight compartments, as well as double bulkheads and box girders running lengthwise, form the steel hull which has been proven to prevent break-up.
 Blohm+Voss claim that the Valour class has a radar signature 50% smaller than a comparable vessel of their size, 75% less infrared emissions than previous designs, as well as 20% lower life-cycle cost, 25% lower displacement and 30% fewer crew required.